dottedt/carmen-demo-app/README.md

 ## Extending carmen-rails with city data

-In my case, most addresses will be in China, so that's the only city data I'll add.
-But the principle is the same no matter which countries are involved.
+I'll demonstrate adding cities by adding city data for Mainland China.
+But the principle is the same no matter which countries' cities you choose to include.

 ### Manually find and add city data